mpaiva/wcag-quotes/README.md

 # WCAG Quotes
-End-users' perspective on WCAG: Humorous and pointed quotes that bring accessibility standards to life.
-Highlighting real implications and benefits of accessible web design for people with disabilities, these perspectives make the importance of WCAG principles personally impactful.
+End-users' perspective on accessibility guidelines.
+A humorous and pointed quotes that bring accessibility standards to life.
+Highlighting real implications and benefits of accessible web for people with disabilities, these perspectives make the importance of WCAG principles personally impactful.

 ## 1 Perceivable